HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/creating_sites_and_pages.md

   3. Click **Create** or **Create and edit** to create and save the new page in the selected site location.

 ### From auto-suggest list

+!!! note
+    There may be more than one page that matches the name of the target location.
+Use the address displayed below each option as a hint to differentiate the selected location from other matches.

   1. Follow the steps indicated in Option 1 (Choosing location by navigation).

   2. In the Location field, enter the location keyword and choose from the auto-suggest list that matches the target location.

-      >**Note:** There may be more than one page that matches the name of the target location.
-Use the address displayed below each option as a hint to differentiate the selected location from other matches.

       ![Enter new page location](../../images/enter_new_page_location.png)